 Parent: “Well, why didn’t you just talk to her after school if you didn’t understand?”

 Child: “Why don’t you believe me?
 You’re always taking the teacher’s side.
 It’s not fair.
 Why are you always picking on me?
 God, you’re such a b—-.”

 By the way, I think that you want to avoid letting your child gain control of the conversation by using curse words.
 If your child does this, make a mental note to deal with it later.
-That’s better than letting him push your buttons.
+That’s better than letting them push your buttons.
 Stay focused on the issue at hand.
-In fact, I often tell parents to write down the issue on an index card so they can keep referring to it when they’re tempted to get sidetracked.
+I advise parents to write down the key issue on an index card so they can refer to it if they begin to get sidetracked.

-If your child starts to escalate in this way and becomes verbally abusive, it’s also easy to become upset and angry and lose your temper.
-And that’s often just what he wants you to do, because then you’re stuck in a power struggle with him—and when that happens, you’re yelling and threatening, he’s yelling and threatening, and no one is talking about his responsibilities any more.
+If your child starts to escalate and becomes verbally abusive, it’s easy to get upset and angry and lose your temper.
+And that’s just what they want you to do because then you’re stuck in a power struggle with them.
+And when you’re in a power struggle, you’re yelling and threatening, they’re yelling and threatening, and no one is talking about your child’s responsibilities anymore.